-- Onboarding actually begins before an employee joins the team.
+- Onboarding actually begins before an employee joins the remote team.
 The recruitment process is the time to set clear expectations (see below for more).
 Use this as an opportunity to lay out how they will work and what outputs and outcomes will be expected of them.
 This is also a great opportunity to introduce the new employee(s) to your brand and organizational culture.

 - Once the employee is recruited, if possible, bring your employees together in person for the first days of onboarding.
 Obviously this isn’t feasible for every case.
 However, face to face connections is a strong way to plant the collaboration seeds.

 - Onboarding sessions are a good way to cover the different aspects of your new remote employee’s work.
 Likely these will need to take place virtually.
 This doesn’t mean that they can’t be interactive though.
 Try to take a participatory approach, and save any lecture-type material for your employee to simply read on their own.

 - Try to involve the employees he/she will work with in these sessions as well.
 They can either lead or simply participate in them.
 This is a good way of giving the team time together through shared experiences, an important step in developing collaboration.